Ogbomoso Oyo State, Nigeria Travel Guide

 Harmattan haze may cause discomfort; slightly higher local prices.

 The Harmattan wind during the dry season brings dust.
 This dust may cause respiratory issues for particular individuals; a face mask is handy if sensitive to airborne particles.
-This dust also limits visibility for scenic views.
+This dust also limits visibility to scenic views.

 Tropical savanna